Avail

 .rewardDestination

-— account address receiving staking rewards.targets
+— account address receiving the staking rewards.targets

-— validator account(s) for staking operations.
+— validator accounts selected for staking operations.

 Staking Flow

-1. Create Bonding Request
+1. Create Bond Request

 Send a POST request to /api/v1/unified/staking/stake.